mikebway/knative-poc/docs/Installation.md

 * The [ModHeader](https://modheader.com/modheader)  Chrome browser extension.
 This will allow you to set the `Host` header on your browser requests to something other than `localhost` in order to have Knative Serving recognize the request and trigger a matching on-demand service.

+  **NOTE:** If you use either Safari or Firefox, you will not need to use anything like ModHeader as both of these
+    browsers pay attention to host names defined in the `/etc/hosts` file.

 ### Install the Knative CLI